NoirHearts/138-capstone/README.md

-# 138-capstone
+# Travel Time Prediction Based on Quezon City Traffic Density and Weather Conditions

-Travel Time Prediction Based on Quezon City Traffic Density and Weather Conditions
+A capstone project that applied the use of polynomial regression to test the effects of weather conditions on traffic density.